 4. Deposit Size

-- 5% deposit: Limited options with recent CCJ
+• 5% deposit — limited options with a recent CCJ

 5. Whether Other Adverse Credit Exists

-A CCJ combined with other recent adverse may require specialist lending.
+A recently settled CCJ combined with other recent adverse credit may require specialist lending.

 Can You Get a High Street Mortgage With a Recently Settled CCJ?